-- Emphasize the dedication of the Company and the Company’s employees to honesty, integrity, and ethics.
+- Emphasize the dedication of the Company, the Company’s Board of Directors, and the Company’s employees to honesty, integrity, and ethics.

 Although the OIG Guidance explicitly recognizes that the implementation of a compliance program may not entirely eliminate improper conduct from the operations of a pharmaceutical or medical device manufacturer, EGS has implemented disciplinary and corrective procedures in an attempt to mitigate and minimize the impact of improper conduct in the event EGS becomes aware of violations of law, regulations, or Company policies.

 EGS reviews and enhances its Compliance Program on a periodic basis in order to meet changing needs and demands.

 III.
 Policies, Procedures, and Standards of Conduct

 EGS is committed to the highest ethical standards of business conduct and implements policies and procedures validating this commitment.
 We have implemented written policies and procedures tailored to our operations and regulatory environment to provide guidance to govern the business conduct of EGS’s employees, agents and contractors.

 In compliance with the California Health & Safety Code §119402, EGS has established a $3,000 annual spending limit for promotional activities directed toward healthcare professionals in accordance with the OIG Guidance, PhRMA Code and the Physicians Sunshine Act.
 This amount represents a maximum limit that takes into account a variety of factors, including our Company’s specific situation with the capabilities of current information systems that capture promotional spend-related data.
 In addition to our continual review of the Comprehensive Compliance Program, EGS will assess the spend limit on at least an annual basis and will identify and adjust the Program to meet any operational or practical issues related to complying with this new requirement as well as any new legislative requirements.